Areas of Focus

 Vision

-Before 2044, Polk County will have a Quality of Life that encourages diverse backgrounds to live in harmony while developing physically, spiritually, mentally and culturally within a healthy and safe environment.
+Before 2044, Polk County will have a Quality of Life that encourages diverse backgrounds to live in harmony while developing physically, spiritually, mentally, and culturally within a healthy and safe environment.

 The Quality of Life LEADS Team is comprised of representatives from across Polk County, including non-profits, social services, government, health care, education, and faith-based organizations.
 Through this diverse membership, different perspectives are gleaned when probing the wide ranging and complex issues contributing to the Quality of Life in Polk County.